SumiSastri/js-ES6-10/DOM/readme.md

 [https://en.wikipedia.org/wiki/Document_Object_Model]
 [https://www.digitalocean.com/community/tutorials/introduction-to-the-dom]

-## How does JavaScript work with the DOM?
+## How does JavaScript interact with the DOM?

 The parent object of the DOM is the window object, followed by the document object, with is an object oriented representation of the HTML elements.